Physics of the Propagating Action Potential: Discussion and Conclusion

-In the present work we have analyzed the simplest possible giant squid axon experimental data that measures the steady propagation of the action potential at two separate points at a given temperature.
-The time elapsed between the signals at the two points provides the values of the velocity of propagation.
-All other results stem from the shape of the action potential in space along the axon and from the time evolution of the action potential when observed at a fixed point along the axon in conjunction with the charge conserving cable equation.
+\quad In the present work we have analyzed the simplest giant squid axon experimental data that measures the steadily propagating action potential at two separate points at a given temperature.
+The time elapsed between signals at the two points provides the values of the velocity of propagation.
+All other results stem from values of axoplasm's resistivity $R_i$, axon's capacitance $C_m$, axon's radius $R$ and the shape of the action potential in space along the axon and from the time evolution of the action potential when observed at a fixed point along the axon in conjunction with the charge conserving cable equation.
+The steady propagation allowed us to derive the simplified cable equation directly in the phase space providing insights into the complex relationship between its three currents.
+Capacitive current charges and discharges the membrane capacitor.
+Ionic current flows trough open ionic channels driven by corresponding specific ionic density gradients and undifferentiated charge density gradients.
+The so-called membrane current, the product of Ohm's current and its derivative in the axoplasm, has the most varied and complex role through modulation of charge density in the axoplasm.
+At the advancing foot of the action potential, it provides the accumulation of positive charges necessary to carry forward the excitation of the action potential.
+It anticipates and feeds the capacitive current increasing the potential across the membrane leading to the opening of sodium channels and the inception of sodium's activation current and the associated polarization currents (see Fig. \ref{fig:CurrentsSweep425L} and Fig. \ref{fig:Currents-kCmF-V-Sweep425L}).
+When straddling the AP peak it closely parallels the incoming sodium current and the decrease of sodium's conductance causing the inactivation.
+Is the decrease of sodium conductance aka as inactivation caused by closing of sodium channels or is it caused by the charge conserving membrane current?
+While the closing of sodium channels is consistent with inactivation it cannot explain by itself the existence nor the cause of the outward sodium current.